Laser cutting abrasives materials

 Consistent quality

-- First disc has same quality cut as Last disc of a job, no waer
+- First disc has same quality cut as the last disc of a job, no wear

-- Sharp edges, no threats, no burning marks (except phenol-based raisin)
+- Sharp edges, no threats, no burning marks (with the exception of phenol-based raisin)